Company Valuation

 Valuation Essentials

-Here is a brief summary of the principles that guide our valuation process:
+A brief summary of the principles that guide our valuation process:

 - Valuation is inherently imprecise.
 Consider a range of values rather than a single “correct” value.